Upgrading Guide for Laboratory Water: How can the Central Pure Water System safeguard the accuracy of experiments?

 Different experiments have vastly different requirements for water quality.
 Choosing the wrong water quality not only affects the experimental results, but may also damage precision instruments.
 The International Organization for Standardization (ISO) classifies experimental water into three levels, corresponding to different application scenarios:

-01 First grade water (ultrapure water) has a resistivity of ≥ 18.2 M Ω· cm (25 ℃), total organic carbon (TOC) ≤ 10 ppb, and almost no impurities.
+01 Type I water (ultrapure water) resistivity of ≥ 18.2 M Ω· cm (25 ℃), total organic carbon (TOC) ≤ 10 ppb, and almost no impurities.
 It is suitable for impurity sensitive experiments such as high performance liquid chromatography (HPLC), atomic absorption spectroscopy (AAS), mass spectrometry analysis, and molecular biology experiments (such as PCR and gene sequencing).

 The system converts tap water into various levels of pure water through four modules: